We are committed to assuring a clean environment and healthy economy for citizens of coastal Georgia.

 Glynn Environmental Coalition Personnel

 After obtaining her B.S. in Marine Biology from the University of Rhode Island, Rachael traveled to Georgia to serve as a Marine Science Instructor for the University of Georgia on both Jekyll and Tybee Islands.
 The next 5 years she spent educating and inspiring people to protect Georgia's most special places: working as a Naturalist at The Lodge on Little St. Simons Island and as the Watershed Outreach and Development Assistance with the Satilla Riverkeeper.
-Rachael started her tenure with the Glynn Environmental Coalition to facilitate the first leadership transition the organization had seen since it’s inception in 1990.
-In 2019, she was promoted to Executive Director and has since nationally recognized for her community organizing work by being awarded the 2019 National Notable Achievement Award for Citizen Excellence in Community Involvement.
+Rachael started her tenure with the Glynn Environmental Coalition to facilitate the first leadership transition the organization had seen since its inception in 1990.
+In 2019, she was promoted to Executive Director and has since been nationally recognized for her community organizing work by being awarded the 2019 National Notable Achievement Award for Citizen Excellence in Community Involvement.

 Frank Anastasi is an independent environmental consultant who has worked on a wide variety of environmental cleanup projects since 1981.
 He is a licensed Professional Geologist in North Carolina, Wyoming, and Pennsylvania.
 Frank is supporting the Glynn Environmental Coalition and the Brunswick community as Technical Advisor under US EPA's Superfund Technical Assistance Grant program.
 He provides technical support to other groups of concerned citizens, as well as to private-sector and government clients.